Monday Oct 26, 2020

 Uncle Peter Kelly was basically my Dad.
 He replaced the violent alcoholic father that I had all my life with love, kindness, support – and oh my goodness many years of fun.
 It was just him and I in the end.
 His family didn’t even visit him at Christmas, and for YEARS it was just him and I every Christmas.
 I took him on cruises.
 I took him to Stradbroke Island for a week.
 I took him to Kingscliffe beach for a week.
 We had lunch twice a week for years when he was in the nursing home.
 I am devastated at losing him.
 As my last close relative, he’s the “last one”, and I am now the “endling” of my family.
 One of the saddest days of my life.

 16 March, 2019 – My Birthday & Breast Cancer Anniversary

 It’s six years today I’ve been battling this mess.
-Lost my cousin, lost my Grandmother, my mother, my sister.
+Lost my cousin, lost both my Grandparents that lived with us, lost my mother, then lost my only sibling – my sister Shauna.
 My entire family’s now gone, and so today is my birthday, and all I can remember today is the phone call, 6 years ago today, from the doctor “Yess Colleen – it’s breast cancer”.

 And, of all things, it’s not really the cancer that caused most of my problems, it was the treatment!
-I was allergic to the MRI dye, and got hyper-tyroidism, which caused angina, high blood pressure, and lots of days in bed.
-But it’s the walking I miss the most.
-I’ve been on crutches on some days.
+I was allergic to the MRI dye, and got hyper-thyroidism, which caused angina, high blood pressure, and lots of days in bed.

 But…who cares about the liver, today, a glass of champagne never hurt anyone on their birthday!
 Happy birthday me!